 How much will I pay ?

 If your supplier is a “participating” supplier, meaning he accepts assignment, you will generally pay 20% of the medicare-approved amount after you have paid your Medicare deductible for the year.

-If you are on a Medicaire Advantage plan you will need to check with your plan.
+If you are on a Medicare Advantage plan you will need to check with your plan.

 Typically, Medicare will only pay for the most basic versions of equipment that it covers.

-Medicare may also not agree with the doctor, and refuse to cover the upgrade.
+Medicare may also not agree with the doctor, and refuse to cover an upgrade.